algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 ## Power Management

-#### specifications
+#### Specifications

 The device will have different behaviors of power consumption according to 3 parameters :
 - the lock state of the SportShield
 - the level of battery (or charging the battery)
 - the period of inactivity.

-If the battery level is ABOVE 15%, NFC[^7] only as it is less energy-consuming (5mA) compared to Bluetooth Low Energy (BLE) which consumes 15mA.
+If the battery level is ABOVE 15%, NFC only as it is less energy-consuming (5mA) compared to Bluetooth Low Energy (BLE) which consumes 15mA.

 By default the buzzer, the electromagnetic lock and SIM[^11] module circuit are disabled by turning D9 and D4 'LOW' (Cf. [power management diagram](#electronic-circuit-diagrams)).
 If only one of these components is required, we turn on both pins D4 and D9.
 Concurrently, a variable has to keep track of the number of devices currently in use.
 If none is in use, D9 and D4 are turned OFF to save as much energy as possible.

-Each time we need to get the GPS position we first have to enable the wake up pin of the GPS module : D8, and then turned it off again.
+Each time we need to get the GPS position we first have to enable the wake-up pin of the GPS module: D8, and then turn it off again.

-#### implementation
+#### Implementation

 A key feature of battery management is the ability to know the current capacity as a percentage.
 There are 2 methods to achieve this objective:

-- The ideal one but over-consuming electricity is to measure constantly the voltage and the intensity which goes out from the battery to know how much energy had been used or had been loaded in real-time.
-However it is almost impossible to implement and this solution using though a 'colorimeter' is reserved for very particular usages.
+- The ideal but most energy-consuming option is to measure constantly tension and intensity in the battery to know the battery level in real-time.
+However, in our case, this option is not convenient as it requires a coulombmeter.

-- The very spread solution is to just measure the current voltage and to compare the value to a set of previous measures took to define the correlation between the current capacity and the current voltage.
+- The very spread solution is to just measure the present voltage and to compare the obtained value to a set of previously measured values.
+We can then correlate values between the maximum and the present voltage to obtain the battery level.

 And the library we use need some based values to be accurate due to the specificities of each battery.

 Indeed, the battery voltage follows a generic curve which looks like that :
 ![battery discharge](data/battery-discharge.png)
-As we can see, the maximum voltage (charging voltage) is 4.2V and the voltage can drop down until 2.75V MAXIMUM before its cut-off according to the documentation provided.
+As we can see, the maximum voltage (charging voltage) is 4.2V and the voltage can drop down until 2.75V MINIMUM before its cut-off according to the documentation provided.
 Also, the SportShield is a low-consumption device, and will follow a 0.015C discharge for basic sleep mode (The 'C' unit means that the discharge flux it about C times the full capacity of the battery per hour.
 In our case 0.1C corresponds to 1100mAh*0.015C = 16.5 mA[^16] of discharge).

-Furthermore, as the temperature would be quite low, around 41°F to 23°F (as it is mainly for skis and snowboards), the discharge should avoid to exceed 80% of the total capacity.
-We finally get a minimum voltage (if the battery is in a cold environment) of 3.4V corresponding to a 0%.
-Also, we will used some standard curves of discharge to evaluate the current battery capacity based on the voltage we can get from the board itself (included function).
+Furthermore, as the temperature would be quite low, from 41°F to 23°F on average (as this product targets winter sports equipment), the discharge should avoid falling below 20% of the battery level.
+This limits the risk of the user device reaching the minimum voltage we can get in the battery: 3.4V, corresponding to 0% of charge, meaning the battery cannot be charged again anymore.
+Complementarily, we will use some standard curves of discharge to evaluate the current battery capacity based on the voltage we can get from the board itself.

 Knowing that, all these values and decisions are really subjective and need to be defined precisely after a bunch of tests with the final hardware, in the real conditions.
 That's why we'll put these values without considering more than the assumptions above, cause with our current hardware, any measurement could be accurate.

 ## Detection of a theft

-When we received the project, the current idea was to split a detected movement into 3 categories : noise, small and big movements.
+When we received the project, the current idea was to split a detected movement into 3 categories: noise, small and big movements.

 However, they admitted that a smooth and slow theft could stay undetected.

-That's why we decided to just differentiate noise and movement, and to look at the duration of the movement more than the intensity.
-This way, a short shock, which can happens won't be detected as a theft while any movement lasting more than 1 second is detected as a theft, and in any case, any movement trigger a small alarm for 1 second, as a dissuasion.
-However the GPRS[^17] signal to get a notification on the app will be received only when an real theft is detected.
+This is the reason why we decided to just differentiate noise and movement and to focus on the duration of the movement rather than its intensity.
+This way, a short shock, which can happen won't be detected as a theft while any movement lasting more than 1 second is detected as one.
+In any case, any movement triggers a small alarm for 1 second, as a dissuasion to warn the person responsible for this movement.

+However, the GPRS signal to get a notification on the app will be received only when a real theft is detected, after one second of movement.

 ## Detection of the wake-up movement